sf-wdi-26/modules/w04/d04/m1-active-record-models/readme.md

 - Register a new artist using the ```artists/new``` end point

-## Conclusion (5 mins)
+## Conclusion
 - What is ActiveRecord and how does it interact with your database?
 - What are migrations?
-- Briefly, describe how to configure your Sinatra app to use ActiveRecord.
+- Briefly, describe how to configure your Sinatra app to use ActiveRecord Models with your database.